FAQs (How to Apply)

 What about medical coverage while traveling abroad?

-All students participating in a Union College study abroad program will be enrolled in an HTH Worldwide health insurance plan that provides comprehensive medical and evacuation insurance coverage.
-After being accepted into a program, students will receive access to the HTH website to learn more about the benefits, tools, and services available.
+All students participating in a Union College study abroad program will be enrolled in a GeoBlue health insurance plan (formerly HTH) that provides comprehensive medical and evacuation insurance coverage.
+After being accepted into a program, students will receive access to the GeoBlue website to learn more about the benefits, tools, and services available.
 Students will also receive an insurance card, which should be carried at all times while abroad.
-Parents can access information about HTH Worldwide by visiting the HTH Parents website.
+Parents can access information about GeoBlue by visiting the GeoBlue Parents website.

 You should also check to see what vaccinations you will need for your program.